marinightx/JWST_Cosmic-Snake-/README.md

 # Usage

 Place the FITS files in the input directory specified by input_dir.
 Run the program using the following command:

-bash

     python program_name.py [--leakcal] argument1 argument2

 argument1: Science file type specified on the command line.
 argument2: Sky file type specified on the command line.
 --leakcal (optional): If this option is specified, the program will apply the leakcal file to the specified arguments.

 Filtered files and JSON structures will be created in the output directory specified by output_dir.

 # Configurable Parameters